From co-living space to a mid-century family home, Singapore-style

 In the East, and close to the walk-ups and easy charm of Joo Chiat, a 1950s apartment has been quietly reinvented.
 What used to be a seven-bedroom co-living space with zero living room, and absolutely no kitchen is now a spacious, personality-filled family home redesigned by The Local Interior.
 The transformation was not for the faint-hearted: $180,000, six months, and the courage to strip everything back to its bones.

-For the homeowners — a couple in their thirties, with two very young children — the brief wasn’t about chasing Instagram trends or executing a carbon-copy mid-century Pinterest board.
-It was about memory.
+For the homeowners — a couple in their thirties with two very young children — the brief was to design a home that celebrates the past.
+Instead of chasing Instagram trends, they wanted to blend global mid-century and retro references with the visual and emotional memory of 1960s–1980s Singapore homes.
 “We wanted a home that felt warm, lived-in, and nostalgic — but never like a museum piece,” they share.
-Both creatives in their own fields, they’ve always gravitated toward retro accents, a preference that also defined their previous three-room BTO.
+Working in creative industries, they’ve always had an affection for designs that carry history and personality — something that showed up in their previous three-room BTO as well.

 1950s walk-up near Joo Chiat turned Retro-Singapore family home